-- 66. Section DA 1 sets out the general permission for deductibility.
-In particular, s DA 1(b) allows a deduction for an amount of expenditure to the extent to which it is incurred in the course of carrying on a business for the purpose of deriving assessable or excluded income. - 67.
-The Rulings apply to amounts of unclaimed money that are received by holders in the ordinary course of their business.
+- 73. Section DA 1 sets out the general permission for deductibility.
+In particular, s DA 1(b) allows a deduction for an amount of expenditure to the extent to which it is incurred in the course of carrying on a business for the purpose of deriving assessable or excluded income. - 74.
+The Rulings apply to amounts of unclaimed money that holders receive in the ordinary course of their business.
 The Commissioner's view is that repayment of these amounts to their owners is also undertaken in the course of the holder's business.
-Consequently, if a holder subsequently returns an amount that has previously been recognised as income, the holder will be entitled to a deduction under s DA 1(b).
+Consequently, if a holder subsequently returns an amount that has previously been recognised as income, the holder would be entitled to a deduction under s DA 1(b).